Thtcare/biga_workshop/4_Quality Control.md

   ```{bash}
     fastqc HG001.fastq.gz
   ```
 &emsp;&emsp;This will generate a .html report and a .zip archive in the current directory, containing the quality control results for the file HG001_fastqc.gz

-  - Run FastQC on multiple sequence files with a specific output directory and number of threads
+  - Run FastQC on multiple sequence files (HG001.fastq.gz and HG002.fastq.gz) with a specific output directory and number of threads
 ```{bash}
 fastqc HG001.fastq.gz HG002.fastq.gz -o output_qc -t 4
 ```
 &emsp;&emsp;-o output_fastqc: specifies the output directory for the results.
 Make sure the output_fastqc directory exists before running the command.
 &emsp;&emsp;-t 4: uses 4 threads to speed up the analysis

+Note: You can use MultiQC to create a single report with interactive plots for multiple bioinformatics analyses across many samples.

 ### Output Reports
 FastQC generates comprehensive reports, including: